 - Gardeners may harvest vegetables and flowers from their garden(s) only.

-- At the end of the garden season, gardeners are responsible for clearing their plot of all plant material.
+- At the end of the garden season, gardeners are responsible for clearing their plots of all plant material.

 - Community gardeners and Fulton County Master Gardener Extension Volunteers are responsible for ensuring that the rules are followed at all times.